Game time: 3:30 p.m. ET, Oct. 2, 2021

 Ben Burns had a solid 3-2-1 week in what was an eventful and upset-filled weekend of college football.
 Ben is back for his Thursday thoughts on Virginia and Miami, but don’t make a move on it until you check in with him.
 Catch Ben’s and other plays available right now at the Shop Picks page, where you can find all of the Best Bets from our champion sports handicappers.

-Oregon is 6-3 against the spread on the road in its last nine.
+Florida International is 2-9 against the spread in its last 11 against conference opponents.

 Players to watch

 Don't miss our champion handicappers' free picks and expert football picks today.
-And if you enjoyed this Oregon - Stanford prediction, be sure to drop by every day for our daily NCAA projections and previews.
+And if you enjoyed this FIU Panthers - FAU Owls prediction, be sure to drop by every day for our daily NCAA projections and previews.